aeee98/PriconneUtils/README.md

 ## Footnote

 This is a fork from MightyZanark's original branch.
-The intention of this fork is to add all the remaining filetypes, ideally elegantly handle story audio, and other miscellenous things.
+The intention of this fork is to add all the remaining filetypes, ideally elegantly handle story audio, and potentially sorting by name.
+If the owner of the main repo wants to merge my changes, go ahead.

 ## Requirements